-And that is one of the reasons why we also love Amsterdam!
+And that is one of the reasons why we love Amsterdam!

 One good thing about Amsterdam is its size.
 It is a very small city so getting around and seeing a lot of it is very easy.
 The more difficult part is sticking to your itinerary because you can easily get caught up and lost in the city.

-If it’s your first visit to Amsterdam, use this three-day Itinerary to help you plan your visit to Amsterdam.
-Treat it as only a suggestion!
+If it’s your first visit to Amsterdam, use this travel guide to help you plan your visit.
+Treat it as only a suggestion.
 Just make sure no matter what you are doing, be on the watch for bikes (there are lots of them) and have fun!

 Start the day with a Coffee & Pastry

 Start the day off with a delicious coffee and pastry from one of Amsterdam’s many cafes.
-Starting the day with a coffee and a small pastry is a more affordable way to begin your adventures!
+Starting the day with a coffee and a small pastry is a great way to begin your adventures!